 The ability to embody millennia of knowledge/traditions, a belief in using the highest quality ingredients and a embodying the ultimate social lubricant all in a frosty cold pint is what keeps me waking up every morning more excited to brew beer than ever.

 I used to stand outside the liquor store trying to get adults to boot for me.
 Unlike other kids my age who wanted the cheapest possible 40oz, I was the weirdo asking for beers the helpful adults in my small town had never heard of; mostly Innus Gunn, Leffe and fledgeling local breweries like village and wild rose brewing, etc.

 I am a seasonal drinker, the weather greatly dictates what I drink but my go to styles are Farmhouse, sessionable IPA’s and of course a crisp classic european lager (preferably a hoppy pilsner).

-I have many I would love to support but if I were to choose one it would be share the warmth, an organization in point st charles.
+I have many I would love to support but if I were to choose one it would be share the warmth, an organization in Pointe Saint-Charles.
 They do many things in an effort to help those living in poverty and try and raise them out; food bank, thrift shop, youth programs, scholarships, etc.

 Braveheart!
 My buddies and I watch this at least once a year with a bottle of scotch.
 We know all the lines and will try in our worst possible scottish accents to one up each other.
 Nothing beats Mel Gibson showing his arse.